Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-07-01-Numerical-Modeling-of-Mie-Scattering.md

 6. If one needs higher accuracy, one can override the mesh setting by inserting a user-defined mesh (**Simulation** $\rightarrow$ **Mesh**).
 7. You may also want to modify the wavelength or frequency data points so you can get a nice-looking spectrum.
 You can do this in **Monitors** $\rightarrow$ **Global properties**.

-By following the steps above, we should be able to get the simulation files looking like [these], which I have set up and finished the simulation for gold nanospheres with radii of 30 nm and 80 nm.
+By following the steps above, we should be able to get the simulation files looking like [these](https://github.com/ShengxiangWuPlasmonic/ShengxiangWuPlasmonic.github.io/raw/master/files/Mie_Scattering_Lumerical_FDTD.zip), in which I have set up and finished the simulation for gold nanospheres with radii of 30 nm and 80 nm.
 And the result can be viewed by right-clicking the cross section analysis groups (**Run analysis**, and then **Visualize**).
 There is one more thing that I didn’t tell you yet about the optical constant I used in the simulation, I will touch on that after we discussed COMSOL Multiphysics.

 Finite Element Method Simulation in COMSOL Multiphysics
 =====